Hendler Creamery: Yiddish theatre

 After the replacement of the cable car by electric trolleys, the Hendler Creamery was then converted into a performance space by Baltimore-born James Lawrence Kernan (1838-1912).
-He was a theater manager, entrepreneur, and philanthropist, who earlier in his life had fought for the Confederates, been captured and held as a prisoner till the war's end at the brutal Point Lookout Prisoner-of-War Camp at the confluence of the Chesapeake Bay and Potomac River.
-Returning to civilian life, among other ventures, he started a combination hotel and German Rathskeller and founded a hospital, which survives today as the University of Maryland Rehabilitation & Orthopaedic Institute.
+He was a theater manager, entrepreneur, and philanthropist, who earlier in his life had fought for the Confederates, been captured and held as a prisoner till the war's end at the brutal Point Lookout prisoner of war camp at the southern tip of St. Mary's County.
+Returning to civilian life, among other ventures, he started a combination hotel and German Rathskeller and founded Kernan Hospital, which still exists today as the University of Maryland Rehabilitation & Orthopaedic Institute.

 Under Kernan's ownership, a second floor, containing an auditorium and dressing rooms, was installed above the first-floor engine room.
 He named it the Convention Hall Theater.
 It operated primarily as a Yiddish theater from 1903 to 1912, serving the largely Jewish immigrant population.
 Some of the city's earliest motion pictures were also shown here by Kernan.
 Yiddish theater was first performed in Baltimore in the mid-1880s at Concordia Hall, an aristocratic club of Baltimore German Jews.
 It burnt down in 1891.

 The building's conversion to a theater links it to Baltimore's early-20th century performing arts history, which includes melodrama, movies, opera, vaudeville, as well as the Yiddish theater.